ktschroeder/Cloudless/README.md

 Probably should but lower priority:
 - For zoom-to-fill ==> exploration mode, could probably make seamless by simulating the zooming in expl mode to match the previous view.
-- bug: right click to context menu then left click on main window is treated as double-click -- Add window for hotkey cheatsheet, also list the less obvious features such as drag-and-drop and double-click for fullscreen
+- bug: right click to context menu then left click on main window is treated as double-click
 - hotkey: zoom to fill window with best fit (only during BestFit)
 - extended context window (Secondary?) so that nothing "must" be done with a hotkey. maybe.
 - other filetypes that MAY be simple to add/handle: TIFF, HEIF, HEIC, SVG, ICO